header logo

 Rising to the International Stage

-Ronaldinho continued his progress with the national team by becoming the centre of attention at the 1999 FIFA Confederations Cup, finishing as the tournament's top scorer.
+Ronaldinho continued his progress with the national team by becoming the center of attention at the 1999 FIFA Confederations Cup, finishing as the tournament's top scorer.
 The following year, he led the U-23s to the 2000 Olympic Games, scoring nine goals in seven matches in the pre-Olympic competition.
-Brazil failed to make it past the quarter-finals in Sydney, but glory days were on the horizon.
+Brazil failed to make it past the quarter-finals in Sydney, but their glory days were yet to come.

 World Cup success in 2002

 Forming a potent attacking trio with world-class striker Ronaldo and superstar Rivaldo, Ronaldinho enjoyed a memorable run at the 2002 Korea-Japan World Cup, where he was instrumental in Brazil's success.
 When his team trailed England in the quarter-finals, Dinho was involved in two goals that turned the game around.
-He also received a red card that day, but that ultimately didn't matter much.
+He also received a red card that day, but it ultimately had little impact on the outcome.

 International decline

-Although he shone in another Confederations Cup in 2005, Ronaldinho would never be himself with the national team again.
+Although he shone in another Confederations Cup in 2005, Ronaldinho would never reach the same heights with the national team again.
 Despite the hype surrounding him and the Brazilian Joga Bonito style promoted by Nike ahead of the 2006 World Cup, Dinho's performances in Germany left much to be desired.
-Brazil lost to France in the quarter-finals, and nothing has been the same for Ronaldinho since.
+Brazil lost to France in the quarter-finals, and from that moment on, Ronaldinho's career was never the same.

 After captaining the Olympic team to bronze at Beijing 2008, Ronaldinho was overlooked for the next two FIFA World Cups before retiring.
-Overall, it was a fine international career regardless, with 33 goals in 97 appearances.
+Overall, it was still a fine international career, with 33 goals in 97 appearances.

 Why did Ronaldinho stop playing football?

-After playing futsal in India for several years, Ronaldinho announced that he would hang up his boots on January 16, 2018, through his brother and agent Roberto.
-At nearly 38 years old, he felt he had nothing left to lose.
+After playing futsal in India for several years, Ronaldinho announced his retirement on January 16, 2018, via his brother and agent Roberto.
+At nearly 38 years old, he felt he had nothing more to achieve.

 How many awards has Ronaldinho won?

-Ronaldinho can boast one of the most decorated resumes anyone can imagine.
-He has had success with the national team, he has also tasted glory at club level, and his great performances have also earned him prestigious individual awards.
+Ronaldinho has one of the most decorated resumes imaginable.
+He has had success with the national team.
+He has also tasted glory at the club level, and his great performances have earned him prestigious individual awards.

 Club Title